STIInnsbruck/dachkg-schema/README.md

     rdfs:subPropertyOf dachkg:drinkOfTheDay .
 ```

-5. [UMUT: is there a way to validate their file???]
+5. **[UMUT: is there a way to validate their file???]
+ELIAS: Syntactically, yes, semantically also yes but may be harder.**
-6. if you are done [UMUT, how to tell us to add that???]
+6. If you want to submit your third-party extension to the DACH-KG extensions list, please for this repository, add a row with the requested information to the table in Third-Party-Extensions.md and make a pull request.

-For more information please contact the editors of this file and repository or write an email to elias.kaerle@sti2.at or umutcan.simsek@sti2.at.
+For more information please contact the editors of this file and repository or write an email to elias.kaerle [a t] sti2.at or umutcan.simsek [a t] sti2.at.